 Chief Business Officer

-Prior to Cato, Alon was the Vice President of Global Sales at Incapsula, now Imperva, where he built the sales organization and was responsible for growing the business from $1M to the high tens of millions within four years.
-Alon brings more than 20 years of experience in leading Worldwide Field Sales, Customer Success, Operations, Business Developments, GTM Strategies and Software Development of Cloud and Cyber Security solutions.
+Prior to joining Cato in 2017, Alon was the vice president of global sales at Incapsula (acquired by Imperva), where he built the sales organization and was responsible for growing the business from $1M to the high tens of millions in revenue within four years.
+Alon brings more than 20 years of experience leading worldwide field sales, customer success, operations, business development, GTM strategy, and software development of cloud and cybersecurity solutions.

 Chief Strategy Officer